Datchet Village Society has discovered men with Datchet connections who lost their lives in WWI and who are not remembered on the War Roll or Memorial

 The ‘missing’ men

-Here are some of the men with Datchet connections who lost their lives in WWI and who are not remembered on the War Roll or the Memorial.
+There follows a list of some of the men with Datchet connections who lost their lives in WWI and who are not remembered on the War Roll or the Memorial.
 This is not a definitive list, there will most likely be others we have yet to discover.

 *Joseph Robert Albon, 1887-1914